medimarket.com logo

 • Pregnancy

-• Within 6 weeks postpartum (8 weeks after episiotomy)
+• Within 6 weeks after childbirth (8 weeks after episiotomy)

 • Uterine or bladder prolapse (prolapse)